jpetrucciani/hubspot3/README.md

 https://developers.hubspot.com/apps/api_guidelines

 at the time of writing, HubSpot has the following limits in place for API requests:
-10 requests per second.
+- 10 requests per second
-40,000 requests per day.
-This daily limit resets at midnight based on the time zone setting of the HubSpot account.
+- 40,000 requests per day.
+This daily limit resets at midnight based on the time zone setting of the HubSpot account